If you have been affected by recent fires or storms,

 Your insurer will have someone review your complaint and write to you to let you know the outcome, or to request more information.
 Your insurer has 30 calendar days to make a decision about your complaint and provide reasons for its decision.
 If you are still unhappy with the outcome, your insurer will provide you with information about other complaint options available to you, including external dispute resolution.

 Your insurer is required to be part of a free and independent external dispute resolution scheme managed by AFCA.
 AFCA can mediate between you and your insurer.
 If mediation is unsuccessful, AFCA can make decisions (called determinations) that the insurer must comply with.
-You should contact AFCAExternal Link as soon as possible if you are not satisfied with your insurer’s internal dispute resolution decision.
+You should contact AFCA as soon as possible if you are not satisfied with your insurer’s internal dispute resolution decision.

 You must request an internal review from your insurer before raising the matter with AFCA.
 You must raise the issue with AFCA within two years of the final internal dispute resolution response of your insurer.